 All of them, except the wax museum, have the added bonus of free admission for everyone.
 Is there a better plan for a rainy day?

-London is also famous for the West End musicals.
-An area that concentrates the best musicals in English that you can see as the Phantom of the Opera, The Lion King, Les Miserables or Moulin Rouge among many others.
-A great plan for cloudy days also if you go with children.
+London is also famous for its West End musicals.
+An area that concentrates the best musicals in English that you can see as the Phantom of the Opera, the Lion King, Les Miserables or Moulin Rouge among many others.
+A great plan for cloudy days also if you go with kids.

 Weather in London in March

 London has a well-earned reputation as a cold city.
-But it is in March when temperatures start to rise and the sun appears more frequently.
-It's a month with two sides.
+But it is in March when temperatures begin to rise and the sun appears more often.
+It is a month with two sides.
 On average, the maximum temperatures in March are around 20 degrees Celsius, although they do not usually exceed this maximum.
 Minimums are up compared to winter although they are still cold and hover around 5 degrees.
 The passage of the Thames through the city softens the temperatures quite a bit.
 As the month progresses the days become warmer and by the end of the month they start to be spring-like.

 Where the change is most noticeable is in the cloudiness and rainfall.
 It is well known that London is rainy and sunny days are rare.
 But in March the trend changes, the probability of rain decreases and the number of clear days and hours of sunshine increases.

 If you are cold do not forget to pack coats and thicker clothes in your suitcase.
 But don't forget the short sleeves either.
 London is special even for the weather and in the same day you can experience the 4 seasons.

 The peak tourist season in London is between spring and summer mainly because of the weather.
 The problem is the sheer volume of people visiting the city in those months.
 March is a month of transition between the cold and the arrival of the heat.
 Tourists begin to arrive in greater numbers in the third month of the year but far from the overcrowding of the summer.